oslofjord-twin/OslofjordFE/README.md

 # Oslo Fjord Digital Twin - Front-end

 Welcome to the front-end application for the Oslo Fjord Digital Twin project!
 This application offers a user interface that enables interaction with the digital twin.
-Communication with the back-end digital twin is accomplished through the use of GraphQL API and Apollo Client.
+Communication with the back-end digital twin is accomplished through the use of a GraphQL API and Apollo Client.
 The application is powered by Next.js and styled using Tailwind CSS.

 ## Getting Started